 TECHNICAL - Provides effective leadership and organization to the investigation process:

-- Effectively supervises personnel to ensure adherence to investigation procedures and policies,
+- Effectively ensures adherence to investigation procedures and policies

 CONCEPTUAL - Provides effective investigation of noted activities of mortgage providers:

 - Effectively investigates situations noted in reports of examination or complaints